 A degree in leadership and management can be appropriate for advancement in many different fields.
 Instead of focusing on only one industry, you may learn skills that transfer to a wide range of jobs.
 These skills may enable you to:

-- Ask for a pay raise in your current position
+- Negotiate a pay raise in your current position

 - Move into another department of your organization